How to leave a living legacy

 Flexible stewardship arrangements allow for the inevitable ebbs and flows that occur with individual/community stewardship groups, including stewardship changes over time (e.g. from a landowner to a Traditional Custodian group).

 Rather than imposing stewardship, we support grassroots organisations where place-based, local knowledge is combined with specialised advice and partnerships to provide the best care for the land.
-In particular, we?d be looking to support next gen stewardship (the BDL structure allows for the stewardship entity to change over time).
+In particular, we’d be looking to support next-gen stewardship (the BDL structure allows for the stewardship entity to change over time).

 Who are our stewards?

-Depending on local context, activities that support this purpose can take many forms.
+Depending on the local context, activities that support this purpose can take many forms.
 Examples include (but are not limited to):

 Stewardship by Traditional Custodian groups and relevant partners.